boostcampaitech5/level3_cv_finalproject-cv-07/README.md

 conda env create --name <env_name> -f env.yaml
 ```

-## Dataset Path Settings
+## 🗂️ Dataset Path Settings
 > Object Detection Path

 Please ensure that the data is organized in the following configuration:
-1. The actual names of the data files do not impact the process.
+1. The actual names of the data files do not impact the training process.
 However, it is essential that the corresponding json files be named as `train.json` and `valid.json`.
 These specific names are necessary to ensure proper functioning during training.
 ```
 detection
 ├── data